Dimers in piecewise Temperleyan domains: Appendix. Generalization to isoradial graphs

 In this section we will discuss the result of Theorem~\ref{convF} for the dimer model on isoradial graphs.
-A rhombic lattice (or isoradial graph) was introduced by Duffin~\cite{Duffin} as a large family of graphs, where discretizations of Laplace and Cauchy-Riemann operators can be defined similar to that for the square lattice.
-The isoradial graphs is the largest known class of graphs where classical complex analysis results have discrete analogs, see~\cite{C+S}.
+The notion of a rhombic lattice (or isoradial graph) was introduced by Duffin~\cite{Duffin} as a large family of graphs, where discretizations of Laplace and Cauchy-Riemann operators can be defined similarly to the case of the square lattice.
+The class of isoradial graphs forms a large class of graphs where classical complex analysis results have discrete analogs, see~\cite{C+S}.
 A lot of planar graphs admit isoradial embeddings~\cite{ks04}.
 Discrete complex analysis allows to obtain results for two-dimensional lattice models on isoradial graphs, notably the Ising~\cite{mer, CS} and dimer~\cite{KLD, BdT, Dubiso, Zli} models.

 Let $\Gamma$ be an isoradial graph, i.e. a planar graph in which each face is inscribed into a circle of a common radius~$\delta$.
 Also one can thing about $\delta$ as a mesh size of the isoradial graph.
-Suppose that all circle centres are inside the corresponding faces, then the dual graph $\Gamma^*$ is also isoradial with the same radius.
-The rhombic lattice is the graph on a couple $\Lambda$ of two vertex sets $\Gamma$ and $\Gamma^{*}$ (see Fig.~\ref{isorad}).
+Suppose that all circle centers are inside the corresponding faces, then the dual graph $\Gamma^*$ is also isoradial with the same radius.
+The rhombic lattice is the graph on the union $\Lambda$ of the two vertex sets $\Gamma$ and $\Gamma^{*}$ (see Fig.~\ref{isorad}).
 We will use the following assumption (see~\cite{C+S})

 \begin{enumerate} \item[($\spadesuit$)] the rhombi angles are uniformly bounded from $0$ and $\pi$. \end{enumerate}